 Yes, initially it does take extra time and money; but once you're in the groove of home bake bread it takes only six minutes a day.
 It tastes so much better, is better, has half the salt and costs a fraction of the supermarket loaf.
 Just what are you waiting for?

-Sourcing wheat berries may be your biggest obstacle; I've located a farmer, and buy two 50kg bags each year; in fact next year it'll be three; that's where the savings are that will pay for your grinder; they aren't cheap; take your time testing them before purchasing; stone ground is best for bread flour.
+Sourcing wheat berries may be your biggest obstacle; I've located a farmer, and buy three 50kg bags each year; in fact next year it may be four; that's where the savings are that will pay for your grinder; they aren't cheap; take your time testing them before purchasing; stone ground is best for bread flour.
 I wouldn't get it from a mail order.

 My Hawo for home bake bread flour is twenty-five years old and going strong; I use it every day.
 It wasn't cheap but amortized over so long a period, it's paid itself off many times over.